deeagle/bookstore_users-api/notes.md

   So I find the most of my dependency problems.

   Axo, Press "Run" in the jetbrains IDE.
 Cmon make it more common with `go run main.go` for all without this dependency.

+- Lesson 7
+  What a chaotic session!
+  The trainer jumps nervous clicky throught the session.
+Uses different error handling within one block to save on variable (because he replaces it later by a summary function call of the framework).
+Wild story of API and the whole project to explain the use of predefined error items.
+Strange (for me) explanations of basic GO concept (multiple return values).
+He closed the session with some API-Calls within the software [Postman](https://www.postman.com/).
+Of course without naming or explanation of it.
+  Yes, I got some infos but I still hate this trainer by now!